Alkimik9000/api-start-express-ts/README.md

      npm start
      ```

-The API will operate on `http://localhost:3000`.
+The server will operate on `http://localhost:3000`.
 You can then access the entity and its properties by adding `/entity` to the end of the URL, like this: `http://localhost:3000/entity`.

 ### 🧪 Testing ###